aws-samples/aws-iot-gg-prplos-workshop/labs/lab_01_prplOS_LCM.md

 3.5 - Login via SSH from host

 >
-> NOTE: Use a different terminal session for the next step
+> NOTE: Open a new terminal session on Ubuntu for the next step
 >

 ```bash